autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

 Current peer-to-peer file sharing protocols such as BitTorrent[[10]](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
-By design, their distributed architectures have no central point of control, which means that the owner or creator of digital content has no control over which nodes in the network are permitted to receieve the content.
+By design, their distributed architectures have no central point of control, which means that the owner or creator of digital content has no control over which nodes in the network are permitted to receive the content.

 However, if we combine a file sharing protocol with a blockchain protocol to govern to whom content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of sensitive or confidential information.